john-shaskin/polly-notes-reader/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+ This will attempt to recreate the ACloudGuru Polly Notes Reader as a CDK stack.